This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 The lender must serve you a written notice within 14 days of the repossession of the car/goods stating:

-- The date the goods were taken;
+- the date the goods were taken;

-- The estimated value of the goods;
+- the estimated value of the goods;

-- The enforcement expenses incurred to date and any other enforcement expenses accruing (such as the daily storage rate for the car);
+- the enforcement expenses incurred to date and any other enforcement expenses accruing (such as the daily storage rate for the car);

-- A statement of your rights;
+- your rights; and

 If you pay the amount of the arrears, the enforcement expenses and your normal repayment (if it is due during the notice period) the lender must return the goods to you.
 If the enforcement expenses claimed seem too high, check your contract and get legal advice.
 If you can get back on track, but cannot pay the amounts required within the 21 days, you can apply for a hardship variation.
-See Fact Sheet: Financial Hardship.
+See our Financial Hardship Factsheet.
 If this is the case you need to lodge a dispute in EDR urgently.
 If you lodge a dispute in EDR after the car has been repossessed but before it has been sold, the lender cannot sell the car until the EDR Scheme has considered your dispute.

 SALE OF GOODS

 If full payment is not made within 21 days, the lender must sell the goods as soon as possible for the best price reasonably obtainable.

 Once the goods are sold, the lender must send you a notice stating: